dominic-sylvester-art/Coherent-Visual-Description-of-Textual-Instructions/README.md

 Image-processing
 ------------------------------
-For the time-being, user has to maually set representative image for every entity.
+Manual Setup: User has to maually set representative image for every entity.
 Coherency is ensured using Image histogram-matching which builds histogram of each image on all the 3 channels with 8-bins each.
 It then computes the distance between the histograms using 'Correlation' method(User can specify his/her own method in `prototype2.py`) and returns a score.
 Based on the score,most coherent image is chosen and coherency is ensured.

+Automatic Setup (Code will be released soon): Here, the framework uses graph-based matching to select representative images for each instruction.
+Images are represented using a deep convolutional network and matched using Djikstra's algorithm to enforce coherency.